Amarillo Slim Dealer's Choice

-Amarillo Slim Dealer's Choice is a 1991 video game published by Villa Crespo Software, bearing the name of poker player Amarillo Slim.
+Amarillo Slim Dealer's Choice is a poker video game developed by John Comeau and published in 1991 for MS-DOS by Villa Crespo Software.
+It bears the name of poker player and professional gambler Amarillo Slim.

 Gameplay

 Amarillo Slim Dealer's Choice is a game in which players have their choice in poker games, with 7 basic versions of poker, and allows players to use house rules.

 Reception

 Alan Emrich reviewed the game for Computer Gaming World, and stated that "Amarillo Slim Dealer's Choice is a great leap for poker enthusiasts.
 With the most opponents, most options and best gameplay, Amarillo Slim Dealer's Choice wins the pot, hands down!"